sap-tutorials/Tutorials/tutorials/cv-package-aicore-train-object-detection/cv-package-aicore-train-object-detection.md

 import pathlib

 print(f'''Run in Terminal:
-cd <YOUR_GIT_REPO_PATH>
+cd <YOUR_GIT_Repo_PATH>
 git add <path_within_repo>/{pathlib.Path(output_file).name}
 git commit -m \'updated template {workflow_config["name"]}\' git push
 ''')
 ```

-After the template is pushed to the Git repository, you'll need to wait a few minutes for the template in the repo to sync with SAP AI Core.
+After the template is pushed to the Git repo, you'll need to wait a few minutes for the template in the repo to sync with SAP AI Core.
 On-boarded Git repositories are regularly synced with SAP AI Core (~3 mins).

 ### Download training data

-You'll need to use a dataset, which contains images of electricity meters for this tutorial.
+You'll need to use a dataset which contains images of electricity meters for this tutorial.
 The model will attempt to read the meters using object detection.
 Find more information about the dataset on [Gas-Meter Reading Datasets, Applied Recognition Technology Laboratory](http://artelab.dista.uninsubria.it/downloads/datasets/automatic_meter_reading/gas_meter_reading/gas_meter_reading.html)

 Run the following snippet to download the training dataset to your local system.